sanjaysandy533-dev/hospital-finder-ai/README.md

 ## 👨‍💻 Developer

-**Sanjay Sandy**
+**Sanjay Kumar**
-- 🌱 Beginner developer learning Python and AI
+- 🌱 I'm Bsc(CS with AI)final year student
-- 🔨 Building this prototype step by step on my own
+- 🔨 Building this prototype by the help of claude and with my own experience from my life

 ---